 — Jean-Yves Ferri

-One year after the disappearance of Albert Uderzo, who died on March 24th, 2020 at the age of 92, these new adventures of Asterix, Obelix and Dogmatix will be simultaneous release in 17 languages.
+One year after the disappearance of Albert Uderzo, who died on March 24th, 2020 at the age of 92, these new adventures of Asterix, Obelix and Dogmatix have be simultaneous release in 5 million copies and in 17 languages.

 As a reminder, Asterix, it’s more than 385 million albums sold worldwide, including more than 5 million comics of Asterix and the Chieftain’s Daughter.